 So, you have decided to pack your bags and move somewhere else from GoDaddy webmail, right?

-I mean, that’s why you’re reading this comparison between GoDaddy webmail and G Suite, unless of course, you read such comparisons just to have some quality time (I’m totally fine with that).
+I mean, that’s why you’re reading this comparison between GoDaddy webmail and Google Workspace (formerly G Suite), unless of course, you read such comparisons just to have some quality time (I’m totally fine with that).

-Quick disclaimer: We provide GoDaddy to G Suite migration service and we are certified Google Cloud partner providers.
-So, anything we say in favour of G Suite, we mean it.
+Quick disclaimer: We provide GoDaddy to Google Workspace (formerly G Suite) migration service and we are certified Google Cloud partner providers.
+So, anything we say in favour of Google Workspace (formerly G Suite), we mean it.

-With conscience cleared by a gentle stroke of the disclaimer, let’s see what is there in GoDaddy webmail, what is there in G Suite and why, in case you are planning to migrate, G Suite would be the best choice for you.
+With conscience cleared by a gentle stroke of the disclaimer, let’s see what is there in GoDaddy webmail, what is there in Google Workspace (formerly G Suite) and why, in case you are planning to migrate, Google Workspace (formerly G Suite) would be the best choice for you.

 GoDaddy, as you may know, began its journey as a domain registrar – if you needed a domain, you would go to GoDaddy and get the domain registered.